AnkitS-21/Separation_Process_Project/README.md

 # 🌀 Crystal Separation Simulation via Centrifuge

-Simulates NaCl crystal separation in a tubular centrifuge using MATLAB.
+Simulates Salt crystal separation in a tubular centrifuge using COMSOL multiphysics.
 Models laminar flow and particle tracing to analyze sedimentation and separation efficiency.
 Replicates a COMSOL model with numerical methods and visualizations.

 ## 📈 Sample Outputs